FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/field-roles.md

 - `masterArticleNumber` – product number of the main product if product variants are used

+> Important
+>
-**IMPORTANT:** During set-up of a channel in the FACT-Finder-UI you have to assign each of the `fieldRoles` listed above to one field/column in your product database.
+> During the setup of a channel in the FACT-Finder-UI you have to assign each of the `fieldRoles` listed above to one field/column in your product database.

 This means in order for FACT-Finder and FACT-Finder Web Components to process your data properly you also need to provide a mapping of `fieldRoles` to